 Besides using piggy banks as tools for teaching children the culture of saving, they can also be used to enhance creativity and learning.
 Engaging the students in the building of 3D models of the piggy bank is in itself a journey in problem-solving.
-Learning takes place through failing the first time but with time the students perfect their skills.
+Learning takes place through failing the first time, but with time, the students perfect their skills.
 This also encourages students to be creative and coming up with their purposeful designs that solve a problem.

 Wall hangings serve several purposes from hanging flower vases out in the yard to hanging items in your room.
 3D printing provides the best way to create such models besides helping the students to experiment on the strengths of various designs and shapes.
-It is a scientific fact that certainly, formed shapes are capable of withstanding torsional stress placed on them.
+It is a scientific fact that indeed, formed shapes are capable of withstanding torsional stress placed on them.
 This first-hand experience lets students understand the mechanical properties of various shapes and designs.

 Hinged Table Lamps

-Creating a 3D printed lampstand can enhance a student’s creativity and imagination.
+Creating a 3D printed lamp stand can enhance a student’s creativity and imagination.
 The table lamp constitutes several smaller parts that eventually snap together to create a meaning item.
 The small pieces are joined using screws and are capable of being hinged to whatever height and direction you desire.

 3D Printed Toys

 Electrical and electronics students usually like using a pair of tweezers for holding small objects since they are very convenient tools.
 They come in handy when you need to drive in small screws that you cannot comfortably hold them with your bare hand.
 With a 3D printer, you can create your tweezers while experimenting with different designs.
-This can provide simple and practical exercises for students in a classroom.
+This can provide simple and practical exercises for students in the classroom.

-Students can design and print stackable trays that can be used for storing small objects and parts such as screws, nails, and electronic parts.
+Students can design and print stackable trays that can are for storing small objects and parts such as screws, nails, and electronic parts.
 Printing your stable trays gives you the freedom to come up with your desires that best suits your needs.
 Using your 3D printer you can scale them up or down depending on the purpose of your design.
 Engaging the students in the classroom to come up with such an item helps them to explore their wildest creativity.

 Getting them to create the rim that will enable the trays to be stacked calls for their thoughtful engagement neatly.
 The whole process is both exciting and self-fulfilling.